 What Is a Beit Din?
 The Jewish Rabbinical Court

-A beit din is a rabbinical court of three judges that handles divorce, conversion, business disputes, and community matters.
-How it works, when it's used, and how it interacts with secular law.
+A beit din is a Jewish court of three rabbis handling divorce, conversion, and business disputes.
+How it works and how it interacts with secular law.

 Quick Answer